pastorryanhayden/simpleserviceplanner/signup-success.md

 (See this article for a visual example: https://support.airtable.com/hc/en-us/articles/218325187-Appending-data-to-an-existing-table-with-copy-and-paste)

-I'm working on these and should have them very soon by the end of the week.

-* Bible Truth Hymns by Bible Truth Music
-* Living Hymns by Striving Together Publications
-* Celebration Hymnal
-* Hymnal for Worship and Celebration

 If you have another hymnal you need, we can get it entered for a small fee.